Miruken-ES5/miruken/doc/article/en-US/mvc/controller.rst

 context
 -------

-Controllers are contextual.
+Controllers are contextual and have a context property.
+It is recommended that you use io instead of context.

 io
 ---

-io is a more specialized context on the controller that has extra information about navigation
+io is a more specialized context on the controller that has extra contextual information for MVC.  io is the recomended context to use in a controller.